If it feels wrong, creepy, bizarre, or unsettling, there is a good reason. It probably is.

 And me?
 I was accused of infidelity, stealing money, never loving him, and more.
 I was told I was worthless, lazy, crazy and ungrateful.
 On and on it went.

 When I learned of his sex addiction, the twisted manipulations and hypocrisy hit me like cold water.
-Prior to that moment, however, the years of gaslighting had destroyed my ability to trust myself.
+Prior to that moment, however, the years of gaslighting had nearly destroyed my ability to trust myself.

 2. Listen for the odd truths that sneak out and leave you confused: